creaturelab/alarm-monitor-canscall/docs/privacy-policy.md

 - Respond to product and customer service requests.

-- Solicit support for the Application.<br>
+- Solicit support for the Application.
 <br>

 ### DISCLOSURE OF YOUR INFORMATION